nav13n/carnd/CarND-Behavioral-Cloning-P3/writeup.md

 * model.h5 containing a trained convolution neural network
 * writeup.md  summarizing the results

-####2.
+The model.py file contains the code for training and saving the convolution neural network.
+The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+#### b.
 Run
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-####4.
-Model Architecture and Training Strategy
+### 2. Model Architecture and Training Strategy

+#### a.
+Model Architecture
 I chose to use [comma.ai](https://github.com/commaai/research/blob/master/train_steering_model.py) model (Line 319-340) due to its simplicity.
 The network structure can be summarized as follows:

 - A normalization layer on the top of the network to normalize the input images.